-Reverend Ed Proulx
+Speaker: Reverend Ed Proulx

-Reverend Ed Proulx serves the First Unitarian Universalist Congregation of the Palm Beaches as our Interim Minister from 2020 through 2022.
+Reverend Ed Proulx serves the First Unitarian Universalist Congregation of the Palm Beaches as our Interim Minister from 2020 through 2023.

-He comes to us after a 25+ year career in pension services, working mostly for banks in CT, NY and most recently in SC.
+He comes to us after a 29 year career in pension services, working mostly for banks in CT, NY and most recently in SC.

 His call to ministry is to “walk with you as you experience the mysteries of being human.”

 Silence.
 There is good silence.
 There is unnerving silence.
 Sometimes, the silence can be deafening.
 So much of our spiritual awareness happens in silence.

 Humanity is gripped by a crisis of identity, as various groups enjoin a needless struggle to differentiate themselves, why they are here, and what they should do about it.
 The result is a mind-numbing array of “us-es” and “them-s” with self-definitions growing more and more … read more.

 Hope is the ability to look into the future and see something beautiful.

 We have seen the unspeakable become commonplace.
 It’s becoming more and more common and more and more unspeakable.
 How do we, as religious people address this dysfunction in our society?

 When we value something deeply, we naturally want as many people as possible to share in it…we are ever seeking to widen our circle of belonging – to bring more and more people into our joy.
 That’s what Martin Luther King was all about and … read more.